buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcLinearPositioningElement.md

+# IfcLinearPositioningElement

 An _IfcLinearPositioningElement_ is an entity describing positioning according to a curve.
 <!-- end of short definition -->